checkdigits/checkdigits/README.md

 I also write poetry and have been published in dozens of anthologies, magazines as well as four books of my own.
 I used to perform as part of the BardCore spoken word troupe and have appeared in various festivals, events and workshops as well as a few stately homes.

  I was born in London, England.
 In 2009 I emigrated to the USA.
 I now live in Dallas, Texas.
 I became a US Citizen in 2013.
-I'm married to an American with an American daughter.  no I haven't lost my cute British accent.
+I'm married to an American with an American daughter.
+No I haven't lost my cute British accent.

 ![Ian in Hannover](https://www.repeatinformation.com/profile_pics/ianb_mic.jpg)